mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 ## Introduction and Project Description

-In the evolving landscape of talent acquisition and job design, the utilization of advanced computational techniques, including Large Language Models (LLMs) and persona-based evaluation methods, allows for new approaches to optimizing job descriptions for various roles.
-This innovative methodology involves the creation of detailed personas, which encapsulate a wide range of candidate profiles, preferences, and competencies.
-These personas are then used in combinations with LLMs to assess and vote on job positions, determining which descriptions are more effective in attracting the right talent.

-This project allows fast and extensive comparison of job descriptions by A/B testing means using generated personas in combination with LLMs.
+This project demonstates fast and extensive comparison and evaluation possibilities of two sets of content by A/B testing means using generated personas in combination with LLMs.
+As an example job descriptions are used and as personas, gratuates of different fields of study are created.
+Of course, the scope of such comparisons is not limited to job descriptions.
+With slight modifications, images such as landing sites can be compared quite easily, e.g. using GPT Vision.

 ## Getting Started

 ### Prerequisites

-Before you can run this project, you'll need to have the following installed on your system:
+Before you can run the demonstration notebook `01_personas_and_AB_test.ipynb` of this project, you'll need to have the following installed on your system:

 - Python 3.9.12: Ensure you have Python version 3.9.12 installed.
 You can download it from [python.org](https://www.python.org/downloads/release/python-3912/) or use a version manager to install this specific version.